 The script has no interface.
 Open the document that contains the notes you want to convert and run the script.

-It's not possible to convert a story's footnotes to endnotes, then add more footnotes to the same story and run the script again.
+If it's not possible to convert a story's footnotes to endnotes, then add more footnotes to the same story and run the script again.
 You can run the script again only if all the footnotes are in a separate story.
 Then you can select that story and run the script.

 12 Nov.
 2012: (1) trailing returns in footnotes created problems during the conversion: fixed; (2) the script now tries to use the current footnote character and paragraph styles if they're in the document.